foambubble/foam/docs/recipes/diagrams-in-markdown.md

 You can use [Mermaid](https://marketplace.visualstudio.com/items?itemName=bierner.markdown-mermaid) plugin to draw and preview diagrams in your content.

-⚠️ Be aware that Mermaid diagrams don't automatically get rendered in published Foams in [[publish-to-github-pages]], and would require you to eject to another static site generation approach that supports Mermaid plugins.

 ## Draw.io

 [Draw.io](https://marketplace.visualstudio.com/items?itemName=hediet.vscode-drawio) extension allows you to create, edit, and display your diagrams without leaving Visual Studio Code.
 The `.drawio.svg` or `.drawio.png` files can be automatically embedded and displayed in published Foams, no export needed.
 FYI, the diagram below was made using Draw.io!
 You can check the diagram [here](../assets/images/diagram-drawio-demo.drawio.svg).